othmanalikhan-apps/project_aardvark/README.md

 ## Key Features

-* Restaurant menu is fetched from Django server and can be easily modified.
+* Easily modifiable restaurant menu that is fetched from the Django server.
-* Booking of available slots through client application.
+* Booking of available slots through the client application.
-* Implementation of a restaurant menu cart associated with a table.
+* Implementation of a restaurant menu cart for each table.
-* Handling of customer payment and storing transaction history (incomplete)
+* Handling of customer payments and storing transaction history (incomplete).

 ## Requirements